Banking

 How a virtual mailbox satisfies all four CIP categories

-Auteur's Toronto and Vancouver virtual mailboxes are built so each of PayPal's four document categories has a clear path:
+Auteur's Toronto and Vancouver virtual mailboxes are designed so each of PayPal's four document categories has a clear path:

-- Utility bill path — the monthly invoice for the mailbox service functions as a service-utility statement in the business name, dated within the 3-month window.
+2. Utility bill path — the monthly invoice for the mailbox service can function as a service-utility statement in the business name within the typical freshness window.

-The address itself is in Canada Post Unit/# format and geocodes to the real building, so the format check passes before any document is even reviewed.
+The address itself is in Canada Post Unit/# format and geocodes to the real building, which is what the format check looks for.

 What about Square, Stripe, and Wise?